SARAH (SARAI) from barrenness of soul to prophet—and the world’s matriarch

 The next line begins chapter 12 and jumps right to God giving Abram the “lech lecha” command.
 Meaning, go for yourself, to yourself, into yourself.
 But hold up.
 How did Abram know God at this point?
 There’s no introduction—unlike when God introduces Himself to Moses in Exodus 3 at the burning bush.

 Not to mention that Terach, Abram’s father, was an idolater and an idol maker, per midrash.
-And just why was Terach moving Abram, Sarai, and the rest of the clan initially to Canaan?
-And why did they stop in Haran and stay there instead of reaching their destination?
+And why was Terach moving Abram, Sarai, and the rest of the clan initially to Canaan?
+And what was the point of stopping in Haran, staying there instead of reaching their destination?

 BACKSTORY: WHAT’S NOT SAID